wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/dax-power-bi-write-formulas/includes/6-variables.md

 -   Allowing (at design time) straightforward testing of a complex formula by returning the variable of interest.

-The following is an example of a formula that declares a variable.
+The following example shows a formula that declares a variable.
 The **Revenue YoY %** measure definition is rewritten to declare a variable that's assigned the value of the prior year's revenue.

 ```dax
 Revenue YoY % =